scrow/WX4AKQ_Offline_Tools/README.md

 The template will automatically set the destination e-mail address and attach a small XML file containing your report.
 Do not alter the e-mail address or remove the file attachment.

+# Included Forms

+## WX4AKQ_Spotter_Report_Form

+Currently this package contains a single form, `WX4AKQ_Spotter_Report_Form`, to be used by SKYWARN Spotters in relaying reports to the National Weather Service.
+This form generates an `.xml` file which is sent to a specific e-mail address, where it is automagically processed and injected into the Wakefield SKYWARN Amateur Radio Support Team logs.
+The report is then visible to Wakefield SKYWARN team members and certain Emergency Management partners.
+The report is then sent to the National Weather Service along with other reports collected by SKYWARN nets.

+Additional forms planned for the future include utilities for SKYWARN Net Control Operators and team members.

 # Contributors

 This projet is maintained by [Steve Crow (KG4PEQ)](mailto:kg4peq@wx4akq.org) and [Reid Barden (N1VCU)](mailto:n1vcu@wx4akq.org).
 Additional contributors can be found on the [Contributors](https://github.com/scrow/wx4akq-winlink-forms/graphs/contributors) page.

 # License